Chart Color Schemes

 Munruben ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Munruben had a below average cultural diversity, with 79.8% of its population born in Australia, 89.4% being citizens, and 92.2% speaking English only at home.
-The predominant religion was Christianity, comprising 52.4%.
-Judaism, however, was overrepresented at 0.2%, compared to 0.0% across Greater Brisbane.
+Munruben's cultural diversity was found to be below average, with 79.8% of its population born in Australia, 89.4% being citizens, and 92.2% speaking English only at home.
+Christianity was the main religion in Munruben, comprising 52.4% of people.
+However, Judaism was notably overrepresented at 0.2%, compared to 0.0% across Greater Brisbane.

 Frequently Asked Questions - Diversity